• Start your claim

 What should I do next?

-If you have been offered a settlement agreement by your employer and are based in London and would like to talk through this with our legal experts, please complete our online enquiry form or contact us on 0161 696 6170 and we will be happy to discuss these options with you.
+If you have been offered a settlement agreement by your employer and are based in London and would like to talk through this with our legal experts, we recommend completing our online enquiry form - by completing the form as fully as possible, it will allow us to assess your case much more efficiently to tell you whether we can assist and what funding option we can recommend.
 We will be able to turn around your agreement quickly and can deal with matters over the phone, via email and online meetings using Zoom or Teams.

 If you have been offered a settlement agreement, it is important you take independent legal advice regarding the consequences of signing this from a settlement agreement solicitor.
 Employers based within London will contribute towards the legal costs of obtaining such advice.